vincentisambart/osx-box-bootstrap/README.md

   * with bitrise CLI: `bitrise run provision-vm`
 * To prepare the required tools & caches, run: `bitrise run perform-weekly-cache-update`
   * This is the step which actually installs the Bitrise CLI, as well as prepares it's caches
-* Right now we have to run one more thing, to create the deprecated xcode version mapping files:
-  * with bitrise CLI: `bitrise run DEPRECATED-create-xcode-version-mapping`
-  * This'll be removed in the near future, but right now required for backward compatibility
 * NOTE: you can also `bitrise trigger step/X` these workflows, where `X` is the order of the step
   * e.g. `bitrise trigger step/1` runs the same as `bitrise run vagrant-setup`, as that's the first Bitrise CLI "step" of this guide